mahmoodlab/NucleiSegmentation/README.md

 ### Issues

-- Please open new threads or report issues to faisalm@jhu.edu
+- Please open new threads or report issues to FaisalMahmood@bwh.harvard.edu
 - Immidiate responce to minor issues may not be available.

 ## License